osmanshd/hercodecamp.github.io/README.md

 A public website for HER CODE CAMP

-Theme is derived from the (thelehhman/texture)[https://github.com/thelehhman/texture]
+Theme is derived from [thelehhman/texture](https://github.com/thelehhman/texture)